By Robin Cronan, 14th July 2015

 4) PHOTOGRAPHIC DATA

-It is estimated that over 65% of all photos posted on the internet have a location tagged to them.
-Locked inside these images are valuable insights for marketing opportunities.
+Estimates show that users tag a location to over 65% of all photos on the internet.
+Moreover, these images contain valuable insights for marketing opportunities.

 It is a huge challenge to extract this information for analysis, but technologies similar to face-recognition can be tailored to perform a lot of the ‘heavy lifting’.